 NOTE 7.
 GASB PRONOUNCEMENTS RECENTLY ISSUED

-The Group believes there are no future GASB pronouncements issued as of the date of these financial statements which will be applicable to its financial statements.
+The Group believes there are no current or future GASB pronouncements issued as of the date of these financial statements which will have any material effect on its financial statements.

 NOTE 8.
 SUBSEQUENT EVENTS